Model Characterization and Dark Matter in the Secluded $U(1)^\prime$ Model: The Secluded U(1)' Model

 The upper block called MSSM in the mass matrix given above represents the usual MSSM neutralinos and their mixing.
 However, since the $\mu-$term is not allowed at tree level and effectively generated by the VEV of $S$, the secluded $U(1)'$ is effective in generating the masses of MSSM Higgsinos and interfering in mixing of MSSM neutralinos. {In addition, $\tilde{B}^{\prime}$ can mix with $\tilde{B}$ through the kinetic mixing, and MSSM Higgsinos through $Z-Z^{\prime}$ mixing which are quantified with $M_{BB^{\prime}}$, $g'_{1}Q'_{H_{d}}v_{d}$ and $g'_{1}Q'_{H_{u}}v_{u}$ in the neutralino mass matrix, respectively.
 Similarly, $S$ can mix with the MSSM Higgsinos and its mixing is proportional to its coupling to the Higgs fields as $\lambda v_{d}$ and $\lambda v_{u}$.
 On the other hand, $\tilde{S}_{1}$, $\tilde{S}_{2}$ and $\tilde{S}_{3}$ mix only with the $U(1)^{\prime}$ neutralinos, while they leave the MSSM neutralinos intact.}

 In addition to their effects in the neutralino sector, these fields including $\tilde{B}'$ can also escape from the experimental detection and they can easily be much lighter than the MSSM neutralinos.
 For instance, heavy mass bounds on gluino as $m_{\tilde{g}}\ge 2.1$ TeV \cite{Aaboud:2017vwy} also bounds the Bino and Wino masses at about 300 GeV and 600 GeV, respectively when the universal gaugino mass is imposed at the GUT scale (for a recent study with universal gaugino mass at the GUT scale, see \cite{Babu:2020ncc}).
-In addition, the current measurements of the Planck satellite on the relic density of the dark matter can lift the mass bound up to about 1 TeV, especially when the dark matter is composed mostly by Bino \cite{Ahmed:2020lua}.
-Even though the LHC bounds can be loosen when the LSP is formed mostly by MSSM Higgsinos, the current null results from the direct detection experiments require $\mu \gtrsim 700$ GeV for the Higgsino-like dark matter \cite{Ahmed:2020lua,Raza:2018jnh,Gomez:2020gav}.
+In addition, the current measurements of the Planck satellite on the relic density of the dark matter can lift the mass bound up to about 1 TeV, especially when the dark matter is composed mostly by Bino \cite{Ahmed:2020lua}. {Even though the LHC bounds can be loosen when the LSP is formed mostly by the MSSM Higgsinos ($\mu \ll M_{1},M_{2}$), the current null results from the direct detection experiments require $\mu\gtrsim 700$ GeV for the Higgsino-like dark matter \cite{Ahmed:2020lua,Raza:2018jnh,Gomez:2020gav}.
+Note that this bound is significantly reduced to about $200-300$ GeV if the DM is realized to be Higino-Bino and/or Higgsino-Wino mixture \cite{Krall:2017xij}.}

 As a consequence of such severe bounds on the MSSM neutralinos, the non-MSSM neutralinos can be more likely to form the LSP neutralino in the low scale mass spectrum, and in this context they yield quite different phenomenology in both the collider and the dark matter experiments.
 If the LSP is formed mostly by the secluded $U(1)'$ sector, then some of the particles in the MSSM spectrum might be realized to be a long lived state, since they do not directly couple to the LSP.
 Even though, the current LHC constraints on the strongly interacting particles such as squarks and gluino yield consistent lifetime for these particles, it is still possible to have long lived staus and charginos in the low scale spectrum, and the model should be constrained to avoid possible missing electric charges from such states escaping from detectors.